KWAC (AM)

-KWAC (1490 AM) is a Spanish language sports radio station serving the Bakersfield, California, area as a TUDN Radio affiliate.
-This station is under ownership of Lotus Communications.
-Its studios are located in southwest Bakersfield, while its transmitter is located south of downtown Bakersfield.
+KWAC (1490 AM) is a radio station licensed to Bakersfield, California, United States, that is currently silent.
+It is owned by Northwestern Media, with studios and transmitter located in Bakersfield.

 History

 KWAC went on the air in 1956 as KMAP, owned by Morris Mindel.
 The station was sold in 1958 and became KWAC in 1961 when its owner, KMAP, Inc., was sold.
-The station was previously an affiliate of ESPN Deportes Radio.
+The station previously had a Spanish language sports format as an affiliate of ESPN Deportes Radio.
 After ESPN Deportes Radio was discontinued on September 8, 2019, the station became an affiliate of TUDN Radio.

+In April 2026, Lotus Communications donated the station to Northwestern Media of Roseville, Minnesota.
+KWAC is off the air but will return as a non-commercial Christian station.